developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPowerKeyManager/index.md

 	> Note: In case of any errors, you will see a Failure status with respective error message in that dialog.

 3. We will now see the status of "Airplane Mode" in the settings.
-So go to device's Settings -> More... and you would see that "Airplane Mode" has been disabled by Mx Admin through Profile Manager Wizard using Power Key Manager.
+So go to device's Settings -> More... and you would see that "Airplane Mode" has been disabled by MX Admin through Profile Manager Wizard using Power Key Manager.

     ![img](../../images/MxPowerKeyManagerTutorialImages/airplane_mode_disabled.png)